hanswenzel/CaTS/README.md

     MsCSD(Hit) used to study multiple scattering on a thin layer PhotonSD(Hit) sensitive detector that registers optical photons. lArTPCSD(Hit) sensitive detector that registers ionization and collects Gensteps (Scintillation and Cerenkov) to be processed by Opticks.
     RadiatorSD no Hits just collection of Gensteps  (Scintillation and Cerenkov) to be processed by Opticks.

-This requires the opticks environment to be set up properly (see  https://github.com/hanswenzel/CaTS/blob/master/Instructions.md)
+This requires the opticks environment to be set up properly [Instructions](Instructions.md)

 To get started :